Specialization after Generalization: Towards Understanding Test-Time Training in Foundation Models: Experiment details

 \subsection{Scaling experiments on MNIST}

 In the scaling experiments reported in \cref{sec:implications}, we trained multiple LeNet \citep{lenet-mnist} convolutional neural networks (CNNs) at different model scales.
 The architecture comprises two convolutional layers, each with ReLU activation and $2 \times 2$ max-pooling, followed by a fully connected classification head.
-The reference models of varying sizes were trained with the hyperparameters listed in \cref{tab:hyperparams:mnist_global_cnns}, obtained by tuning on the validation set.
+The reference models of varying sizes were trained with the hyperparameters listed in \cref{tab:hyperparams:mnist_global_cnns}.
 Optimization was performed with Adam \citep{kingma2017adam}.

 For the model scaling plot in \cref{fig:implications:scaling_model_size}, we trained each reference model across five random seeds and applied both TTT and majority voting.
 For TTT, all model parameters were frozen except for the final linear layer, which was fine-tuned from its pre-trained initialization using the hyperparameters in \cref{tab:hyperparams:mnist_ttt_params}.
-Majority voting was performed with neighborhood sizes specified in \cref{tab:hyperparams:mnist_majority_params}.
-As the experiments were repeated over five seeds, we used 200 bootstrap iterations per seed to compute confidence intervals.
+Majority voting was performed with neighborhood sizes specified in \cref{tab:hyperparams:mnist_majority_params}. \rebut{All hyperparameters were obtained from a hyperparameter optimization on the validation set.} As the experiments were repeated over five seeds, we used 200 bootstrap iterations per seed to compute confidence intervals.

 To generate the dataset scaling plot in \cref{fig:implications:scaling_dataset_size}, we randomly subsampled the training set while explicitly ensuring a uniform distribution across the 10 class labels.
 Here, TTT was performed by minimizing the cross-entropy loss over the $k = 80$ nearest neighbors.
 Optimization was performed using Adam with a learning rate of 0.02 for 500 epochs.